ganrad/oci-ai-services/oci-ai-ad-uad/README.md

    Monitor Blood Glucose Levels | Service identifies abnormal glucose levels ~ highs (> 120 mg/dL) and lows (< 80 mg/dL) | No trend | Point | [Train Data Set](./data/ad-diabetes-train.csv) [Test/Inference Data Set](./data/ad-diabetes-test.csv)
    Flat trend | Service identifies anomalous values among constant values | Flat trend | Spikes | [Train Data Set](./data/simple_flat_train.csv) [Test/Inference Data Set](./data/simple_flat_test.csv)

    Before proceeding with the next step, click on the data sets which you want to use for training Univariate AD models and save them to your local hard drive (on your PC).
+Also, download and save the corresponding Test/Inference data sets as well.

 ## 3. Train an Anomaly Detection Model

-   In this section, we will train an anomaly detection model using OCI Console.
+   In this Section, we will train an anomaly detection model using OCI Console.

    1. Login to [OCI Console](cloud.oracle.com) using your credentials.